Adam Possamai

-Adam Possamai is a sociologist and novelist born in Belgium and living in Australia.
-Possamai is professor in sociology and the Deputy Dean (research and international) in the School of Social Sciences and Psychology at Western Sydney University, New South Wales, Australia.
-He is the former Director of the Religion and Society Research Centre (RSRC) He is married to Alphia Possamai-Inesedy, and lives in the south-western suburbs of Sydney with his family.
+Adam Possamai FASSA is a Belgian-Australian sociologist and novelist based in Sydney, Australia.
+He is the Deputy Dean of the School of Social Sciences at Western Sydney University, the International Secretary for the Academy of Social Sciences in Australia, and a Professor of Sociology.
+As of 2025, Possamai has authored 16 academic books and over 100 journal articles and book chapters in the field of sociology, along with 6 fiction novels.
+He is renowned internationally for his work on religion, popular culture, social theory, Australian Aboriginal Peoples, and Muslim laws.

-Possamai is the former President of the Australian Association for the Study of Religions.
-He was the 2002-2007 co-editor of the Australian Religion Studies Review and is the former President of the sociology of religion section (RC22) of the International Sociological Association (2010-2014).
+Possamai is a Past President of the Australian Association for the Study of Religion (2003-2005).
+He was the 2002-2007 co-editor of the Journal for the Academic Study of Religion (then known as the Australian Religion Studies Review) and is the former President of the sociology of religion section (RC22) of the International Sociological Association (2010-2014).

-At present Possamai is researching the interrelation between migrants and New Religious Movements, the implications of consumer and popular culture on religion, law and religion, popular religion in late modernity, Muslim indigenous populations and Sydney as a post-secular city.
+A sociologist of religion, his research has focused on the interrelation between migrants and New Religious Movements, the impact of consumer and popular culture on religion, contemporary Indigenous religions, Muslim communities in secular societies, and creative works with religious themes.

+He is married to sociologist Alphia Possamai-Inesedy, and lives in the south-western suburbs of Sydney with his family.

 Education

-Possamai's undergraduate studies in sociology were undertaken at the University of Leuven, Belgium, where he graduated with a Bachelor of Social Sciences (Hons).
-The topic of his undergraduate thesis was the Theosophical Society.
-He also obtained a Graduate Diploma of Education from the University of Leuven.
-He obtained his PhD from La Trobe University, Victoria, Australia, with a dissertation on New Age spirituality.
-His dissertation won the Jean Martin Award for the best PhD. in sociology in Australia (1998–1999).
+Possamai's undergraduate studies were undertaken at the Université Catholique de Louvain in Belgium, where he graduated with both a Bachelor of Social Sciences (Hons) and a Graduate Diploma of Education in 1994.
+He then attained his PhD in Sociology from La Trobe University in 1998 with a dissertation on New Age spirituality.
+His dissertation was awarded the Jean Martin Award for the best PhD thesis by the Australian Sociological Association the following year.